W. Daniel Miles, IIIPrincipal & Consumer Fraud Section Head | Business Litigation, Fraud

 - and Hudson v.
 Alfa, $500,000 verdict.

 Dee has settled thousands of cases for clients over the years with settlement value exceeding $4 billion.
-He has in the past and is currently spearheading national global settlements for state Attorneys General in the AWP litigation, having so far recovered over $600 million in settlement funds for the States’ Medicaid Agencies.
+He has in the past and is currently spearheading national global settlements for state Attorneys General in various types of litigation, having so far recovered nearly $1 billion in settlement funds for the States’ Medicaid Agencies.

 Dee has also pursued settlement for individual plaintiffs against this country's top Fortune 500 companies.
 Most of these individual settlements involve confidentiality and cannot be discussed publicly, but Dee's leadership in the consumer fraud / commercial litigation areas of law is unprecedented.